niell-ion/TXRX-Doc-Hub/docs/derail/derail_setup.md

 `` Do not connect battery wire until all installation steps are complete ``

-8. Feed wires through cable glands into controller enclosure
+8. Feed the wires through the cable glands into controller enclosure
 9. Connect the Solar Panel wires to terminals on the board as shown
 11. Use a multimeter to test the connections